Sabrinas Organizing

 • Great Keepsake Apps and Websites to Help Organize Elementary School Students and their Parents.

-Set up a student study area for your student.
+Set up a student study area.

-It could be the dining room table or a table in their living room.
+It could be the dining room table or a table in the living room.
 Wherever it is, make sure to have all the school supplies they may need nearby and organized.
 Here is a school supplies caddy DIY project I created for my kids and have used it for years.

 Windgate Ranch